Sk8kman/SongPlayer/README.md

 - Rotate: weather you rotate to the noteblock you are placing / playing
 - Swing: weather you swing your hand when you play a noteblock
 - useExactInstrumentsOnly: If playing in survival-only mode, toggle weather or not SongPlayer should look for alternative instruments if it can't find the exact one it needs (This will make songs sould a little different, but it's easier to build stages for all your songs)
-- useVolume: weather playing songs should take into account volume when playing
+- usePacketsOnly: weather to only send packets when playing noteblocks rather than using vanilla's interaction manager (If set to true, this can cause some issues when SongPlayer builds your stage)
-- usePacketsOnly: weather to only send packets when playing noteblocks rather than using vanilla's interaction manager (If set to true, this can cause some issues when SongPlayer builds your stage, however it looks nicer when you're playing)
+- Volume: weather playing songs should take into account volume when playing

 ### $stop
 Stops playing/building and clears any queue or playlist.